 Common Misconceptions About Refrigerator Repairs

-Your refrigerator won’t send you an email when it’s in trouble—but it will send you signs.
-From strange noises and uneven cooling to rising energy bills, each clue is a chance to act early and avoid costly consequences.
+Your refrigerator wonβt send you an email when itβs in trouble but it will send you signs.
+Each of the top signs your refrigerator needs repair from strange noises and uneven cooling to rising energy bills, is a chance to act early and avoid costly consequences.